Staffordshire Bull Terrier Age in Human Years (Age Chart)

 6 yearsSlight slowing may begin

 Adult Staffies enjoy daily walks, games, and learning new skills.
+For structured routines and behavior tips, see our Staffordshire Bull Terrier training guide for age-appropriate methods.
 This is also the best time to build healthy habits that support long life.

 Mature and senior stage (7 years and older)